SilverTux/libquic/boringssl/BUILDING.md

     by CMake, it may be configured explicitly by setting `CMAKE_ASM_NASM_COMPILER`.

   * A C compiler is required.
-On Windows, MSVC 12 (Visual Studio 2013) or later with Platform SDK 8.1 or later are supported.
+On Windows, MSVC 14 (Visual Studio 2015) or later with Platform SDK 8.1 or later are supported.
 Recent versions of GCC (4.8+) and Clang should work on non-Windows platforms, and maybe on Windows too.
+    To build the tests, you also need a C++ compiler with C++11 support.

   * [Go](https://golang.org/dl/) is required.
 If not found by CMake, the go executable may be configured explicitly by setting `GO_EXECUTABLE`.

+  * To build the x86 and x86\_64 assembly, your assembler must support AVX2
+    instructions and MOVBE.
+If using GNU binutils, you must have 2.22 or later

 ## Building